Diary of Wing Commander Edward Lloyd Fleming, January 1944- January 1945 - Part 3

 got up for it & got ready to go out.
 We

-got leave at about 10 30 & left c1200.
+got leave at about 1030 & left c1200.
 We

-had dinner at the [[Jewish?]]
-National Club
+had dinner at the Jewish National Club

 saw an Indian religious procession.

-The mortification seemed terrific. we
+The mortification seemed terrific.
+We

-then went to Morning side where we
+then went to Morningside where we

 spent some time roaming amongst the

-monkeys then we wondered down to the
+monkeys then we wandered down to the

-& then [[?]] [[?]] back. we met a few people
+& then drove us back.
+We met a few people.

-we came to [[?]] & had dinner at the D.I.C
+We came to town & had dinner at the D.J.C.

-then came to Wesley church where [[?]] [[?]]
+then came to Wesley church where our own

-[[?]] ran the service & then we caught a
+after the service & then we caught a

-taxi back to the camp ( [[?]]) where I got off
+taxi back to the camp (14/-) where I got off

 to bed pretty quickly